+Table 9:

-Table 9: LakeSPI results for Lake Rotokakahi.
+LakeSPI results for Lake Rotokakahi.

 LakeSPI Indices expressed as a percentage of lake maximum potential.

 State Year LakeSPI Index (%) Native Condition Invasive Impact

 Index (%) Index (%)

 Pristine 94 90 0

 1988 52 61 53

 Historical data 2005 35 36 71

 2008 31 32 71

-Present day 2010 28 23 76
+2010 28 23 76

+Present day 2012 31 26 75

-Lake Rotokakahi has undergone the second largest decline behind Lake Tikitapu shown for any of the 12 lakes over the same 22 year time period.
-The LakeSPI Index has almost halved with a 24% reduction from 1988 to 2010, whilst the Native Condition Index has also decreased by 38% largely due to a decline in charophyte meadows.
+Lake Rotokakahi is currently categorised as being in moderate ecological condition with a LakeSPI Index of 31% (Table 9).
+Lake Rotokakahi has undergone one of the largest declines in long term lake condition as indicated by LakeSPI for any of the 12 lakes over the same 24 year time period (Figure 5).
+The LakeSPI Index has shown a 22% reduction from 1988 to 2012, whilst the Native Condition Index has also declined by 39% largely due to a decline in charophyte meadows.
 This has occurred even though there has been no change in the dominant invasive species (Elodea canadensis) in this lake; although the relative impact of invasive presence on overall submerged vegetation has increased.
 The declining condition of Lake Rotokakahi, like Lake Tikitapu, is not due to invasive weeds but rather a decline in native condition presumably due to a change in water quality.
 Additional observations support this in Lake Rotokakahi, with filamentous algae prevalent on submerged vegetation and blue-green algal mats often covering sediments beyond the maximum depth of plant growth.
-These are indicators of poor lake health.
+These are indicators of enrichment.
 Nutrient inputs are likely to be entering this lake from the predominantly farmland catchment as well as from sediment nutrient release during summer stratification.
-Recent logging in the catchment appears to have further increased lake turbidity since the last 2008 LakeSPI survey.
-A decline in oxygen content in deeper water has been noted by David Hamilton (Waikato University pers comm.), which is consistent with hypolimnetic nutrient enrichment taking place.
+A decline in oxygen content in deeper water was noted by David Hamilton in 2010 (Waikato University pers comm.), which is consistent with hypolimnetic nutrient enrichment taking place.
 Lake Rotokakahi is now the only Rotorua Lake to remain relatively free of significant invasive weed species.